techlerah-cmd/e-commerce/frontend/GOOGLE_SEARCH_CONSOLE_SETUP.md

-# Google Search Console Setup Guide for LèRah
+# Google Search Console Setup Guide for Lerah

 This guide will help you submit your website to Google Search Console and optimize it for search engines.